UACCM Student

 Concurrent Orientation

-All first-time entering high school students taking a course on the UACCM campus are required to attend Concurrent Orientation.
+All entering high school students taking a course on the UACCM campus for the first time during the fall semester are required to attend Concurrent Orientation.
 Students are encouraged to bring one parent/guardian to orientation.
+No Concurrent Orientation will be held for the spring or summer semesters.